After leaving Nyanga, we take a side trip into

 it produce.
 Apparently, deeper

 in the Lowveldt, towards the South African border, they are getting fantastic

 yields of sugar cane, bananas and other tropical crops where ever they

 manage to bring in water.

 a rustic sort of a place, which looks out over the

-power had gone off when we arrived and they gave us candles to use in our room.
+The power had gone off when we arrive and they give us candles to use in our room.
 Later we have dinner on the patio (by candlelight).

 The patio looks out over the dam (reservoir) and it is very beautiful in the moonlight!
 Very romantic!

 complete with a braaivleis (Afrikaans

 for barbecue) and a great deal of beer.